worseTyler/EWU-CSCD371-2021-Winter/README.md

 - The `LogFactory` should be updated with a new method `ConfigureFileLogger`.
 This should take in a file path and store it in a **private member**.
 It should use this when instantiating a new `FileLogger` in its `CreateLogger` method.
 - If the file logger has not be configured in the `LogFactory`, its `CreateLogger` method should return `null`.
 - Inside of `BaseLoggerMixins` implement **extension methods** on `BaseLogger` for `Error`, `Warning`, `Information`, and `Debug`.
 Each of these methods should take in a `string` for the message, as well as a **parameter array** of arguments for the message.
 Each of these extension methods is expected to be a shortcut for calling the `BaseLogger.Log` method, by automatically supplying the appropriate `LogLevel`.
 These methods should throw an exception if the `BaseLogger` parameter is null.
 There are a couple example unit tests to get you started.
+- Use the nameof() operator when identifying the class name to the logger.
 - All of the above should be unit tested.

 ## Extra Credit